zhenglisec/Label-Only-MIA/README.md

-# Decision-based (label-only) Membership Inference Attacks
+# Label-Only Membership Inference Attacks

 This repository contains the implementation for Membership Leakage in Label-Only Exposures (ACM CCS 2021)